SeanParade/Sem5Notes/SPNotes/COMP3073/wk2.md

 ### Creating Applications and Activities
 - Each app will create at least one activity
 - Each activity has components
   - XML layout for GUI
   - Java Code for activity

 - In the case that a foreground activity needs resources that aren't available due to an application using them, the foreground application will take priority over the the background app to improve user experience
   - _i.e. if you get a phone call while using the map app the phone call service will take whatever resources since it has priority_

 #### Manifest file
 - AndroidManifest.xml
 - holds the main XML nodes

-#### Unser INterface
+#### User Interface
 - resources hold other xml resources that resemble variable data. (strings, colors, etc)
-##### HOW
+- How
   - declarative - statically declare the interface in XML
   - procedural - use code to dynamically create the user interface
   - mixed - both

 #### XML advice from Google
 - xml is often shorter and easier to understand than procedural generation

 #### Elements
 - Layout
   - ViewGroup
     - View

 - Layout
   - a container for views and view groups
   - commonly used
     - FrameLayout - All children start at top left
     - LineaLayout - children in single column or row
     - RelativeLayout - children in a relative position to each (MOST COMMON)
     - TableLayout - Grid system
     - AbsoluteLayout - pixel definitions of spacing

 #### Android Application Life Cycle
 - in Java, your application starts in the `main`
 - in Android it starts in `Activity`

 ##### Lifecycles stages
 - activity created `onCreated()`
 - activity started `onStart()` - visible
   - UI elements loaded
 - activity resumed `onResume()` - visible
   - user can interact on this stage
 - activity paused `onPause()` - partially visible
   - can be resumed from here
   - any paused activity can be killed if resources are needed
 - activity stopped `onStop()` - hidden
   - can be restarted from here `onRestart()`
 - activity destroyed `onDestroy()`

 ##### Intent
 > intent is a mechanism for describing a specific action, such as pick a photo, phone home, show map

 - How to use
   - an instance of intent class is created and parameters such as action, category, and data are set.

 ``` Java
 Intent downloadIntent = new Intent(this, DownloadService.class);